Guidelines for Observations

 - Observations will be recommended by the Training Committee and observers are appointed by the Committee.

 - The Observers will provide a written report to the Training Committee and the trainee.

-- The AC reviews the list of the trainees on the pathway and offers an Observation to trainees who have been on the Pathway as appropriate, considering the stage of their leadership training.
+- The TC reviews the list of the trainees on the pathway and offers an Observation to trainees who have been on the Pathway as appropriate, considering the stage of their leadership training.

 - Observations are offered to a maximum of two trainees per Leadership group in a workshop event.
 (This number has been found to be the best number as more is overwhelming.)

-- The Observations are offered by the AC by email, followed up by a phone call.
+- The Observations are offered by the TC by email, followed up by a phone call.
 After Trainees have accepted, they will be contacted by the designated Observer.

-- The Observer is appointed by the AC and, when she/he has accepted, begins the process of contacting the Trainee
+- The Observer is appointed by the TC and, when she/he has accepted, begins the process of contacting the Trainee